 "This is going on everywhere in the globe today in a way that is traumatic for every one of us," she said.
 "You have to ask yourself what your contribution to this is — to this circumstance of our world today."

-The month before that alleged assault, Toese and other Proud Boys members were involved in a similar physical alternation at the Vancouver Mall in Clark County, Washington.
+The month before that assault, Toese and other Proud Boys members were involved in a similar physical alternation at the Vancouver Mall in Clark County, Washington.
 Cellphone video shows Toese throwing a teenager to the ground before mall security officers separated them.
 Charges were never filed in that case.

 Donovon Flippo, another Proud Boy member who assaulted Ledwith, pleaded guilty to the attack in July.
 He also had his charges reduced to a misdemeanor.